 If you haven't been cleaning your cat's ears on a regular basis, you're taking a chance with his health.
 A build up of waxy debris can create the perfect environment for mite infestations, as well as bacterial and fungal infections.
-Cleaning a cat's ears isn't always easy, but it's a job that has to be done.
+Cleaning a cat's ears isn't always easy, but like regular dental care, it's a job that has to be done.

 Most cats dislike having their ears touched, so cleaning them can be a challenge.
 Try following the steps outlined here, but keep in mind that you can always have your vet clean your pet's ears if it's too difficult to manage on your own.